ninepark/docs-korean-docutils/docutils/docs/ref/doctree_ko.rst

 * Content Model:

-  The formal XML content model from the `Docutils DTD`_, followed by:
+  The formal XML content model from the `독유틸즈 DTD`_, followed by:

   - Attributes: Describes (or refers to descriptions of) the possible values and semantics of each attribute.